-According to the Deaf Bible Society, there are over 400 known sign languages in use around the world today.
-Yet not one of these has a full Bible in their language and only 5 percent of sign languages even have Bible translation work started.
+According to the Deaf Bible Society, more than 350 known sign languages are in use around the world today.
+Yet only one of these has a full Bible in their language and 95 percent have no Bible translation.*

 The Deaf, therefore, remain the largest unreached people group.
 And because they are a minority, the Deaf are often at a disadvantage when it comes to operating within ahearing culture.